stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 The Input Parameters File
 =========================

 A template of the input parameters file can be found in `here <apm-model-inputs-template.inp>`_.
 The input file is parsed by a special routine in the model that treats all text after a semicolon, :code:`;`, as comments and one or more spaces as delimiters.
 A value enclosed in double quotations will have any internal spaces ignored.
 ApertureMapModelTools also reads the input files when needed and for consistency it is recommended you append a colon :code:`:` onto the end of keywords.
-Nearly all of the input parameters have default values and they are defined in `APM_SUBROUTINES.F <../source/APM_SUBROUTINES.F>`_ in the first subroutine :code:`INITIALIZE_RUN`
+Nearly all of the input parameters have default values and they are defined in `APERTURE_MAP_FLOW.F <../source/APERTURE_MAP_FLOW.F>`_ in the subroutine :code:`INITIALIZE_RUN`

 **Important Notes**
  * There must be at least one space separating keyword and value.